hth313/OS4/doc/introduction.rst

 If you feel that you need to brush up your background knowledge, here are some suggested reading:

-* The *Owner's Manuals* supplied with the HP-41, Hewlett Packard Company.
+* The *Owner's Manuals* supplied with the HP-41, Hewlett Packard Company
+* *MCODE Programming for Beginners*, Ken Emery, 1985
-* *Extend your HP-41*, W Mier-Jedrzejowicz, 1985.
+* *Extend your HP-41*, W Mier-Jedrzejowicz, 1985
 * A programmer's handbook, Poul Kaarup
 * The VASM listings (annotated mainframe source code)
 * Boost manual